Raccoon Mountain Caverns: History

 Over the years, the name of the cave was changed from Tennessee Caverns to Crystal City Caves to Crystal Caverns and eventually to its current name, Raccoon Mountain Caverns in the late 1970s.
 Today, the property is also home to a campground with full service RV sites, water and electric sites, primitive tent sites, and cabins.

+In 2013, the owners of the caverns complained about the chlorinated herbicide Silvex found in the caverns' water and originating from a construction area on Aetna Mountain Road.